-At all of our Royal Life Centers locations, we have incorporated equine-assisted therapy (EAT) into our group therapy programming.
-A therapist leads sessions, which may involve petting, grooming, feeding, caring for, haltering, or leading the horses.
-Guests typically do not ride the horses used in equine-assisted therapy.
+As part of our aftercare program, we encourage guests to participate in equine-assisted therapy (EAT).
+Sessions may involve petting, grooming, feeding, caring for, or leading horses.
+However, guests typically do not ride the horses used in equine-assisted therapy.

-Working with horses can increase cognitive skills, which can reduce stress and help manage symptoms of mental health disorders such as PTSD, depression, and anxiety, disorders that often co-occur with substance use disorder.
-Because horses are prey animals, they are highly sensitive to their environment, making them especially responsive to human cues.
-A horse’s size itself is conducive to change, as guests overcome their own weariness and learn to trust the animal.
+Working with horses can also increase cognitive skills.
+In turn, this reduces stress and helps manage symptoms of mental health disorders that often co-occur with substance use disorder.
+Because horses are prey animals, they are very much aware of their environment, making them especially responsive to human interaction.
+Working with such a large animal can be scary at first.
+However, EAT works to help guests work through any fear, and eventually, learn to trust the animal.

-Additionally, horses cannot react in the same ways that humans do, so guests can build relationships with horses without fear of judgment or rejection.
-With the facilitation of one of our therapists, these interactions may become metaphors for human relationships.
+Additionally, horses cannot react in the same ways that humans do.
+Therefore, guests can build relationships with horses without fear of judgment or rejection.
+Consequently, these interactions help guests better understand human relationships.

-Our therapist will lead guests through activities and ask questions— Why do you think the horse reacted a certain way in response to a particular action?
-How do you think you should reapproach the horse?— to promote thoughtful discussion and consideration of guests’ outward expression of emotions and feelings.
+Our staff will lead guests through activities and ask questions— Why do you think the horse reacted a certain way to a particular action?
+How do you think you should reapproach the horse?— to promote thoughtful discussion.

 To learn more about our equine therapy program, and any of our other therapy programs, please reach out to our admissions team, available at (877)-RECOVER at all hours to answer any questions and address any concerns you may have.